 James Bailey, tenor.
 Mr. Bailey has been with The Music Institute as a teacher for nearly a decade and has coordinated the program for the past three years.
 A native of Baltimore, MD, he has sung leading roles with many regional opera companies including Greensboro, Annapolis, Summer Opera at Catholic University, and National Opera, based in Raleigh, NC.
 Mr. Bailey has also been featured in secondary roles with the Baltimore, Washington National, and Des Moines Metro Opera Companies.
 Mr. Bailey has concertized throughout the Baltimore-Washington area in various works by Haydn, Händel, Mozart, Rossini, Saint-Saëns, and Orff.
 He is a recipient of a Master's Degree from the Peabody Institute of the Johns Hopkins University, where he studied voice with Phyllis Bryn-Julson.
 Mr. Bailey also has an active private vocal studio.
 He is the Program Administrator and a voice teacher for LPOI.

-Leneida Crawford, mezzo soprano, is well known as a soloist in both oratorio and recital venues.
-She has championed American music through concerts and masterclasses in Beijing and Shanghai, China; Vienna and Mürzzuschlag, Austria; Mexico City; and throughout the United States.
-Dr. Crawford was acclaimed as "an exceptional new performer" by Andrew Porter in The New Yorker after appearing in the Maryland Handel Festival's production of Agrippina.
+Leneida Crawford, mezzo-soprano.
+Well known as a soloist in both oratorio and recital venues, Dr. Crawford has championed American music through concerts and masterclasses in Beijing and Shanghai, China; Vienna and Mürzzuschlag, Austria; Mexico City; and throughout the United States.
+She was acclaimed as "an exceptional new performer" by Andrew Porter in The New Yorker after appearing in the Maryland Handel Festival's production of Agrippina.
 She has appeared as soloist at Carnegie Hall, Avery Fisher Hall, Kennedy Center, and the Meyerhoff Symphony Hall.
 Recently she appeared as Marcellina in Le Nozze di Figaro with Hub Opera in Hagerstown, MD., and with Opera Fairbanks as Dame Quickly in Falstaff where she has appeared twice before.
 Other opera credits include the Juneau Lyric Opera, Santa Fe Opera, Des Moines Metro Opera and others.

 Gran Wilson, tenor.
 Mr. Wilson, a native of Bessemer, Alabama, has distinguished himself as an interpreter of the "bel canto" repertoire with a performing career spanning more than twenty-five years and four continents.
 He has sung with companies such as the New York City Opera, Boston Symphony, San Francisco Opera, Houston Grand Opera, Australian Opera, Oper Frankfort, Netherlands Opera, Vlaamse Oper, Teatro di San Carlo Lisboa, Opera de Nice, St. Paul Symphony, Edinburgh Festival, Spoletto Festival, Lincoln Center Festival, and Mostly Mozart Festival.
 He has appeared on PBS in "Live from Lincoln Center" with Dame Joan Sutherland and has been featured on NPR.
 Mr. Wilson can be seen on Kultur Video and heard on the Delos recording label.
 Maryland audiences have heard him perform with the Washington Opera, the National Symphony, the Baltimore Choral Arts Society, and most recently, Opera Vivente.
 He has appeared in six productions with the Baltimore Opera including his 1984 debut in the title rol of Leonard Bernstein's Candide.
 Mr. Wilson has resided in Baltimore since that season and currently is on the voice faculties of Towson University and the University of Maryland at College Park.